 Here’s what we love about Four Seasons Resort Oahu at Ko Olina for families:

 The footprint of the Four Seasons Resort Oahu feels relatively compact — in a good way — with a brilliant layout that is easy to navigate yet offers plenty of discreet corners for a bit of solitude.
-The visual star of the show is the Pacific Ocean and there are many vantage points from rooms and public areas, with stunning water views.
+The visual star of the show is the Pacific Ocean and there are many vantage points from rooms and public areas, with stunning ocean views.
 The property is surrounded by a lush garden and ponds complete with an old-style Hawaiian chapel for special ceremonies.

 CB!
 Family Vacation Advisors can book accommodations, arrange private tours and guides, and more!
 Click to send us a request

 An appealing feature for families in particular is that the Four Seasons Resort Oahu shares a beach with Disney’s Aulani Resort, and this beach is absolutely buzzing with children of all ages enjoying a protected lagoon that is ideal for pint-size swimming, snorkeling and stand-up paddle boarding.
+These lively pools and lagoons means there’s never risk for boredom.

 There’s something for everyone, as Four Seasons Resort Oahu offers a family pool area, an adult pool and a spa pool.
 The family pool includes a small kiddie pool with lounge chairs and cabanas, ideally configured close to the pool edge so parents of children with basic swimming skills don’t have to be in the pool with them at all times.
 The Serenity Pool attracts all kinds of action — ironically — as it’s shaped in a fun circle and well-positioned within striking distance of a few different restaurants.